 Set-based distance function for time series.
-Besides the lock-step and elastic distance functions we compared with, time series are also transformed into sets [18] for measurement.
-However, the goal of the set-based function is to speed up the computation of existing elastic distance, so it is different from our entropy based distance function.
+In addition to the lock-step and elastic distance functions we have compared with, Time series are also transformed into sets [20] for measurement.
+However, the design goal of the setbased function is to speed up the computation of existing elastic distance, so it is different from our entropy based distance function.

 Anomaly detection.
-Common anomaly detection techniques [5, 6, 14, 13, 22] do not fit our problem setting.
+Anomaly detection or outlier detection [6, 14, 24] has been studied intensively in the data mining community.
+Researchers are still contributing actively on this area to achieve more efficient detection algorithms [15, 5].
+However, the set of techniques in this area do not fit our problem.
 There are two main approaches.
 One is using a prediction model, which is learned on labeled or unlabeled data.
 Then incoming data is compared against with expected value by the model.
 If the difference is significant, the point or time series will be reported as outlier.
 The other approach is using distance functions, and outliers are those points or time series far from normal values.
-Both approaches report only outliers, but not the reasons (explanations) why they occur.
+Both approaches report only outliers so that users know those outliers are different from normal values, but not the specific reasons (explanations) why they are different.

-8. CONCLUSIONS
+CONCLUSIONS 8.

-In this paper, we present EXstream, a system that provides high-quality explanations for anomalous behaviors that users annotate on CEP-based monitoring results.
-Formulated as a submodular optimization problem, which is hard to solve, we provide a new approach that integrates a new entropy-based distance function and effective feature ranking and filtering methods.
-Evaluation results show that EXstream outperforms existing techniques significantly in conciseness and consistency, while achieving comparable high prediction power and retaining a highly efficient implementation of a data stream system.
+In this paper, we present XStream, a system that provides high-quality explanations for anomalous behaviors that users annotate on CEP-based monitoring results.
+Formulated as a submodular optimization problem, which is hard to solve, we provide a new approach that integrates a new entropybased distance function and effective feature ranking and filtering methods.
+Evaluation results show that XStream outperforms existing techniques significantly in conciseness, by 3201% on average, and consistency, by 90.5% reduction of features needed, while achieving comparable high prediction power and retaining a highly efficient implementation of a data stream system.